RackHD/docs/docs/rackhd/install_os.rst

 OS Installation Workflow Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-RackHD workflow support installing Operating System automatically from remote repository that node could access by HTTP protocol.
+RackHD workflow support installing Operating System automatically from remote http repository.

 Supported OS Installation Workflows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Supported OSes and their workflows are listed in table, and the listed versions have been verified by RackHD, but not limited to these, when more versions are verified, this table will be updated.
+Supported OSes and their workflows are listed in table, and the listed versions have been verified by RackHD, but not limited to these, this table will be updated when more versions are verified.

 ============= ==================== ==================================================
 OS            Workflow             Version